seanhess/cards2/README.md

 # Cards2

+CLEANUP
+[ ] single click no longer triggers the modifcation thing (end?)
+Make it so it changes it so they can be on top.

 [ ] Drag and Drop:
+  [x] only accept correct drag types
+      [ ] get drop exits working
+  [x] drop object
+  [ ] also works with drop url
+  [ ] angular bindings

   - use html5 drag and drop, totally simple/natural, just change the drag target/image thing and tie into it. it'll all work.
 DO THIS! xxx not going to look as good. you can't do the effects like you can otherwise xxx must be a drag IMAGE